MoonDusk1996/ai-discord-bot/README.md

 #### How does Mary Jane generate the answers?

-Mary Jane makes use of artificial intelligence obtained by the OpenAI API and a refinement process to be always improved.
+Mary Jane makes use of artificial intelligence obtained from the OpenAI API and a refinement process to constantly improve.

 #### What information is stored in the database?

-Only non-sensitive and public information from donors to apply the benefits.
+Only non-sensitive and public information from donors is stored to apply the benefits.
+This includes Discord ID, Discord name, Discord avatar, and donation amount.

-Some are:

-- Discord ID.
-- Discord name.
-- Discord avatar.
-- Donation amount.

 ## 🔎References